SmokeNotes/SmokeNotes/README.md

 - **Mobile-Friendly**: Use on your phone or tablet while at the smoker
 - **Self-Hosted**: Keep all your BBQ data private and local

+## 🛠️ Technology Stack

 - **Frontend**: Flask templates with responsive design
 - **Backend**: Python Flask application
 - **Database**: SQLite
 - **Containers**: Docker and Docker Compose for deployment
-- **SmokeNotes MQTT**: Separate service that listens for FlameBoss data and updates your session.
+- **SmokeNotes MQTT**: Separate service that listens for FlameBoss data and updates your session
-- **After Session Graphing** Graph your data from Flameboss using the Get the Raw Data from inside the myflameboss cook page.
+- **After Session Graphing**: Graph your data from Flameboss using the "Get the Raw Data" option from inside the myflameboss cook page

 ## 📦 Requirements